World Marketing Summit: Journal: Better World

-Better World is the biannual journal of WMS (January and July).
-The purpose of the journal is to be the source of the thought-provoking original ideas for business managers, academicians and researchers working in the areas of marketing and economics for alleviating poverty.
+Better World is the biannual journal of WMS (January and July) for business managers, academicians and researchers working in the areas of marketing and economics for alleviating poverty.
 WMS encourages articles covering diverse areas, industries, geographic locations and cultures which specifically focus on such areas as research, strategy, communication, pricing, distribution, sales, and leadership.
 Articles should be based on research analysis, theoretical insights, and practical experience so that the ideas presented there can be implemented.

 Research

-The Summit emphasizes the need for research and higher education for undertaking innovative projects and thereby addressing current and future challenges to poverty alleviation and discrimination.
-Poverty leads to ultimate denial of human right and threatens world peace.

 With a view to initiate global movements through marketing strategies, WMS has undertaken the Incubator concept of carrying out research on health, food, climate change and education in different countries and developing a marketing model in line with Millennium Development Goals (MDGs).
 The main objective of the incubator approach is to formulate a conceptual framework driven by marketing principles and implement the findings in a real world scenario.
 Each incubator will have a mix of partners that will contribute both a theoretical point of view as well as a practical point of view.

 The research wing of WMS actively collaborates with world’s leading experts from universities, business chambers, think tanks and other research-based organizations help developing business and academic model.